JacquelineCasey/Parsley/README.md

 It is intended for users to write code that transforms this concrete syntax tree into an abstract syntax tree.
 This may require some careful consideration in cases where subrules can parse no tokens, and so may or may not be in the final tree.
-Additionally, if a subrule or a group its contained in was quantified, it may appear 0 or many times in the final tree.
+Additionally, if a subrule or a group it is contained in was quantified, it may appear 0 or many times in the final tree.
 The point of the parser is to organize the tokens in a hierarchy, anything more would require me to make significant assumptions on the end user's use case.

+Happy parsing!